29nikhilgarakapati/data-cleaning-documentation/README.md

 # data-cleaning-documentation
-📝 This is a guideline to clean our data for maintain data integrity and quality.
+📝 This is a documentation guide to clean our data for maintaining data integrity and quality.